duhrer/flockquencer/docs/patterns.md

 To add a chained step, hold down on an unlit square pad within the pattern until it is lit up in orange.

-To clear an independent or chained step, press it and release quickly.
+To clear an independent or tied step, press it and release quickly.

 To convert an active (lit) step from an independent step to a chained step (or vice versa), hold down on the pad until the lighting changes.